ast-hugger/Trifle/doc/specialized-compilation.md

 `SquarePegException` the handler of which switches to interpreted mode and runs the recovery interpreter to execute the consumer node logic.

+Bridging is an operation that can fail, and it only appears in the implementation of complex expressions.